Sonny Barger: "Gangster era"

 Barger referred to the 1970s as "a gangster era for" the Hells Angels, writing in his autobiography: "The other clubs tried to take our [reputation] from us.
-The blacks and Latinos didn't like us.
+The Blacks and Latinos didn't like us.
 White people were scared of us.
 Hippies no longer dug us.
 Rednecks couldn't stand us either.
 Everybody hated us.
 We became isolated".
 During this period, Barger's main lieutenants were Sergey Walton, James "Jim-Jim" Brandes and Kenneth "K.O."
 Owen.
+A police report from April 1970 stated: "The subject [Barger] is influential with motorcycle clubs all across the nation.
+Barger has been unemployed for years and yet is seen with large amounts of money.
+The money may come from dues he collected from his own chapter and the franchise money he obtains from chapter charters he has sold in various states.
+It is known that all Hells Angels deal extensively in the narcotic trade".

-On April 11, 1970, Barger was arrested on narcotics charges after Donald Howarth, a film studio property manager and 1967 Mr. America from Studio City, was apprehended while walking towards Barger's home with 17 ounces of cocaine and 30 ounces of heroin (with an estimated retail worth of $350,000) in a suitcase.
+On April 11, 1970, Barger was arrested on narcotics charges after Donald Howarth, a film studio property manager and 1967 Mr. America from Studio City, was apprehended while walking towards Barger's home with a suitcase containing 17 ounces of cocaine and 30 ounces of heroin, with an estimated retail worth of $350,000.
 Barger temporarily resigned as president of the Oakland chapter in June 1970 to fight the charges, but returned to the position within months after his successor, John "Johnny Angel" Palomar, was sentenced to a ten-year prison term for shooting a bartender.
-The drug charges against Barger were later dismissed, although Howarth was convicted and sentenced to serve five years-to-life in prison.
-Barger was, however, sentenced to ninety days in jail after walking out of a court session.
+The drug charges against Barger were later dismissed.
+He was, however, sentenced to ninety days in jail after walking out of a court session.
+Howarth was convicted and sentenced to serve five years-to-life in prison.